jamieguinan/cti/README.md

 And you could probably find some interesting applications built on [Node.js](https://nodejs.org/).

-I am of course aware of C++, and I spent a few years as a serious aficiando of the language, but I came back to C and have mostly stuck with it.
+I am of course aware of C++, and I spent a few years as a serious aficionado of the language, but I came back to C and have mostly stuck with it.
 I won't get into the C vs. C++ debate here, but I do acknowledge that several features in CTI could have been implemented more concisely in C++.
 My philosophy is "each to his own", whatever tools and language a developer is most familiar and comfortable with, are the best.

 ### An example